V01D-NULL/MoonOS/README.md

 	- GPU's
 	- And much more
 - A libc for the userland
-- Setting up a webpage for the doxygen docs (hosted by github)

 # This is currently being working on:
-- vmm
+- vmm cleanup
+- Parsing ACPI tables

 # Directory walkthrough:
 - libs/   	  --  Here you will find kernel libs and ports.
 (Planning on putting things like bash and Doom in this lib/ folder)